Regist3R: Incremental Registration with Stereo Foundation Model: Conclusion

 We propose a stereo foundation model named Regist3R to address the incremental registration problem in multi-view reconstruction.
 Regist3R is an inference-only model that directly predicts the pointmap of the target view in the world coordinate system based on a known reference view.
 The experiments show its effectiveness and scalability.

 There remains substantial work to be done towards modern incremental reconstruction.
-For example, the pointmap representation should be extended to support the derivation of intrinsics, extrinsics, and depth, removing the constraint of intrinsic sharing.
-The heuristic tree-building strategy should be replaced by a more optimal method.
+For example, the heuristic tree-building strategy should be replaced by a more optimal method.
 Modern bundle adjustment should be developed to address the drifting that inherently exists in incremental registration.
 The combination of the global multi-view model and incremental stereo model should be explored to achieve truly scalable and accurate multi-view reconstruction.
 We hope our work can inspire more research in this direction.

+\begin{acks} This work is supported by the National Nature Science Foundation of China (NSFC) under Grant No. 61902415, and the Open Fund of Science and Technology on Parallel and Distributed Processing Laboratory (PDL) under Grant No. WDZC20235250106. \end{acks}